morimotoindustries/AutoHGFTimer/README.md

 **| AutoHGFTimer |** is a GTA:SA Moonloader modification that automatically alerts you when it is safe to heal after a gunfight.
 The timer length is defaulted to 11 seconds on first launch and can be changed and saved permanently by the user.

 *Disclaimer: This script checks if you are shooting or if you have been damaged by a gun.
-There is no 100% perfect way to disprove HGF without video evidence.
+There is no 100% perfect way to disprove HGF without timestamped video evidence.
 Please use this as a reference and not proof.*

 ## Requirements
 - inicfg